Simple and delicious, these Savory Oat Crackers are gluten-free and can be made with fresh or dried herbs. Vegan and dairy-free option included.

 - 1 teaspoon dried sage or other dried herbs or fresh sage leaves or other fresh herbs

-- 4 tablespoons unsalted butter or vegan butter sticks slice into 5 pieces
+- 4 tablespoons vegan butter slice into 5 pieces

 Instructions